miranj/ArchiveDiscourse/README.md

 e.g. https://mysite/.
 Then run the script to generate a set of HTML pages for each topic under a new directory called `export`.

-You may also wish to remove the `sleep(1)` at around line 290, assuming your Discourse server is not subject to rate limits (set `DISCOURSE_MAX_REQS_PER_IP_MODE: none` in the app.yml, and ensure you do not include the template `templates/web.ratelimited.template.yml` - rebuild the app after changing the yml if needed).
+You may also wish to remove the `sleep(1)` at around line 290 and line 319, assuming your Discourse server is not subject to rate limits (set `DISCOURSE_MAX_REQS_PER_IP_MODE: none` in the app.yml, and ensure you do not include the template `templates/web.ratelimited.template.yml` - rebuild the app after changing the yml if needed).